-Colbert Bump - The series saw a huge upswing in popularity on the Spacebattles Creative Writing board after The Hill Of Swords showed up on the Fanfiction Recommendations thread.
-Prior to that, it had been an almost complete unknown in the community, now SB is effectively the epicenter of the ZnT fanfiction community.
+Colbert Bump: The series saw a huge upswing in popularity on the Spacebattles Creative Writing board after The Hill of Swords showed up on the Fanfiction Recommendations thread.
+Prior to that, it had been an almost complete unknown in the community; now SB is effectively the epicenter of the ZnT fanfiction community.

 "Tabitha has taken over Siesta as my favorite character, and not just because she is channeling Yuki.
 She is made of pure win, I don't usually like the stoic silent types, but something about Tabitha just makes my inner moe meter go berserk."

 The anime works at a conversion ratio of three to four volumes per twelve episodes.
-Due to this, at least two thirds of the source material has been outright omitted, and the rest truncated or chopped up.
-Had the anime remained faithful to the source materials all along... well, too late now, unfortunately.
+Due to this, at least two thirds of the source material have been outright omitted, and the rest truncated or chopped up.
+Though the manga and novels aren't immune to this criticism, either.